ScazLab/ros_speech2text/README.md

 Just make sure to replace any instance of the word "indigo" with "kinetic" because kinetic is the version of ROS for Ubuntu 16.04
 You should also cross reference [this](http://wiki.ros.org/kinetic/Installation/Ubuntu) as you go just to make sure anything kinetic specific is executed properly.

+Once you have made sure that you have built and sourced your new catkin_ws, make sure to make your scripts executable.
+In terminal, go to the location of your python scripts.
+For this specific project, these are located in `scripts` folders.
+Once there, run `chmod +x [name of file]` and open a new terminal and you should be able to run using roslaunch.

 Just make sure that before trying to do `pip install pyaudio` you run this line first `sudo apt-get install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0`

 __NOTE:__ "SAMSON STAGE PXD1" microphones were used in our project, and if you want to use them again, open up the back and use the screwdriver to set the gain to in between the fourth and fifth tick from the bottom.
 This sets the sensitivity to a place that easily detects the wearer's voice but not other sounds/voices.
 But test this yourself because depending on the surroundings, you may need higher or lower sensitivity.
 Also, make sure to have the mics directly facing your mouth and not to the side of your mouth, or you may get unpleasant results.